 South Carolina CPA requirements

-Wondering how to become a CPA in South Carolina?
+Wondering how to become a South Carolina CPA?
 Your first step should always be to check the South Carolina CPA requirements, because the state will ultimately license you.
-This page serves as a resource for South Carolina's CPA requirements and is current as of August 2021.
-Always consult with South Carolina's Board of Accountancy for the most current information.
+This page serves as your guide for South Carolina's CPA and CPE requirements.

 CPA Exam requirements in South Carolina